jtquisenberry/GPUNotes/CUDA_Ubuntu.md

 vendor   : VMware
 model    : SVGA II Adapter
 driver   : open-vm-tools-desktop - distro free
 ```

-# Install a Driver
+## Install a Driver

-To use the latest version of CUDA, it may be necessary to install the latest Nvidia driver.
-The highest-version driver in the above list is `nvidia-driver-535`.
+The highest available version of the CUDA Toolkit depends on the version of the NVIDIA driver.
+In tests, `nvidia-driver-535` was not compatible with CUDA Toolkit.
+I tried the next highest version `nvidia-driver-525`

 ```
 $ sudo apt install nvidia-driver-525